lsds/TaLoS/README.md

   current directory when launching the application.
 The easiest way to ensure this is to create a symbolic link, as shown in the next sections.

-Finally, we need to create several symbolic links in `${PROJECT_ROOT}/src/libressl-2.4.1/lib` to the untrusted TaLoS library file:
+Finally, several symbolic links to the untrusted TaLoS library file have to be created in `${PROJECT_ROOT}/src/libressl-2.4.1/lib` :
 ```bash
 make -f Makefile.nosgx install # without SGX
 make -f Makefile.sgx install # with SGX, simulator or hardware mode
 ```

+Note that, since the SGX SDK v2.0, the SDK libraries make calls to OpenSSL in simulation mode to emulate cryptographic functions that would normally happen inside the enclave.
+However, as TaLoS replaces OpenSSL this creates a conflict (see [issue #12](https://github.com/lsds/TaLoS/issues/12)).
+TaLoS, when created in simulation mode, separately loads the system OpenSSL library.
+The path is defined by the `OPENSSL_LIBRARY_PATH` macro in `enclaveshim_config.h`.

 ### Using TaLoS with Nginx